krzysztofslusarski/krzysztofslusarski.github.io/_posts/2020-11-10-humongous.md

 ## Changing application - pros

-* We have full control of the code of our applications, so we can change it as we want.
+* We have full control of the code of our applications, so we can change it as we want
-* Does not require deep understanding of JVM internals, after analysis it can be done by any developer from our team.
+* Does not require deep understanding of JVM internals, after analysis it can be done by any developer from our team

 ## Changing application - cons

-* Deployment.
+* Deployment
-* Release management.
+* Release management
-* Other corpo-related issues.
+* Other corpo-related issues

 ## Tuning GC - pros

-* It only needs to change JVM flags, sometimes it can be done on production without deployment.
+* It only needs to change JVM flags, sometimes it can be done on production without deployment

 ## Tuning GC - cons
-* Require deep understanding of JVM internals.
+* Require deep understanding of JVM internals
 * Those internals can change in time, so after JDK update your application can have other performance issues

 **As a rule of thumb I suggest changing application first if this can solve your GC problems.**